Sewage Treatment Plant - FilterPod - Process

-- The RDX media is almost self cleaning and under correct use the system will run for 8-10 years before the media pack requires replacement.
-As with other filter systems, the top layer of filter media bags require replacement every 12 months, though our media is 80% cheaper than that of its rivals.
+- We tell the truth.
+OUR RDX media, as with ALL non-electric treatment systems, is NOT self cleaning and under correct use the system will run for 8-10 years before the media pack requires replacement.
+As with other filter systems, the top layer of filter media bags require replacement every 12 months, though our media is only £40 + VAT for a box of 8 bags.
+This replaces the whole top layer and is 80% cheaper than that of its rivals.

 - Sensible care must be taken to ensure that excess fats, oil and grease (FOG) are kept out of the system as far as is possible as it will clog the FilterPod media and the plant will not work.